mdavids/rfc/content/draft-davids-forsalereg-08.md

 ~~~

 # Operational Guidelines {#guidelines}
-DNS wildcards interact poorly with underscored names.
-Therefore, the use of wildcards
+DNS wildcards interact poorly with underscored names, and their
-is **NOT RECOMMENDED** when deploying this mechanism.
-However, wildcards may still be encountered
+use is **NOT RECOMMENDED** with this mechanism.
+However, wildcards
-in practice, especially with operators who are not implementing this mechanism.
+may still be encountered in practice, especially with operators who
-This is why the version tag is a **REQUIRED** element: it helps distinguish
+are not implementing this mechanism.
+This is why the version
+tag is a **REQUIRED** element: it allows processors to distinguish
 valid '\_for-sale' records from unrelated TXT records.

-Nonetheless, any assumptions about the
+Nonetheless, any assumptions about the content of '\_for-sale' TXT
-content of '\_for-sale' TXT records **SHOULD** be made with caution, for example
+records **SHOULD** be made with caution, particularly in edge
-in cases where the use of wildcards inadvertently causes third-party property to be listed for sale.
+cases where wildcard expansion - possibly combined with DNS aliases
+(e.g., CNAMEs) or redirections (e.g., DNAMEs [@?RFC6672]) - might
+result in misleading listings or unintended references to third-party domains.

 It is also **RECOMMENDED** that the content value be limited to visible US-ASCII characters,
 excluding the double quote (") and backslash (\\).